2013 – Gluten Free Living

 Here’s what I did.

 La Madeleine’s Tomato-Basil Soup recipe is SO quick and easy.
-You can have a batch of this soup ready to go in just over a half hour!
+You can have a batch of this soup ready to go in about 45 minutes.

 La Madeleine’s Tomato-Basil Soup is also economical.
 The heavy cream is the most expensive ingredient.